Little Manila: Jersey City

-Jersey City is home to a high-ptofile Little Manila.
-Seven per cent (7%) of Jersey City's population is Filipino.
+Jersey City is home to a high-profile Little Manila.
+Seven percent (7%) of Jersey City's population is Filipino.

-The Five Corners district has a thriving Filipino community, which is the largest Asian-American subgroup in the city.
+The city's Five Corners district has a thriving Filipino community, one which makes up the largest Asian-American subgroup in the city.
 Newark Avenue's strip of Filipino culture and commerce dwarfs that of New York City.
-A variety of Filipino restaurants, shippers and freighters, doctors' officers, bakeries, stores, and even an office of The Filipino Channel made Newark Avenue their home.
-The largest Filipino-owned grocery store on the east coast Phil-Am Food has been there since 1973.
-An array of Filipino-owned businesses can also be found at the section of West Side where many of its residents are of Filipino descent.
-In 2006, a Red Ribbon pastry shop, one of the Philippines' most famous food chains, opened its first branch on the East Coast in the Garden State.
+A variety of Filipino restaurants, shippers and freighters, doctors' offices, bakeries, stores, and even an office of The Filipino Channel have made Newark Avenue their home in recent decades.
+The largest Filipino-owned grocery store on the East Coast, Phil-Am Food, has been established on the avenue since 1973.
+An array of Filipino-owned businesses can also be found in Jersey City's West Side section, where many residents are of Filipino descent.
+In 2006, Red Ribbon Bakeshop, one of the Philippines' most famous food chains, opened a new pastry store in Jersey City—the chain's first branch on the East Coast.

-Manila Avenue in Downtown Jersey City was named for the Philippine city because of the many Filipinos who built their homes on this street during the 1970s.
-A memorial, dedicated to the Filipino American veterans of the Vietnam War, was built in a small square on Manila Avenue.
-A park and statue dedicated to Jose P. Rizal, the national hero of the Philippines, exists in downtown Jersey City.
+Manila Avenue in Downtown Jersey City was named for the Philippine capital city because of the many Filipinos who built their homes on the street during the 1970s.
+A memorial dedicated to the Filipino-American veterans of the Vietnam War was built in a small square on Manila Avenue.
+A park and statue dedicated to Jose P. Rizal, the national hero of the Philippines, can also be found in downtown Jersey City.

-Jersey City is the host of the annual Philippine-American Friendship Day Parade, an event that occurs yearly in June, on its last Sunday.
-The City Hall of Jersey City raises the Philippine flag in correlation to this event and as a tribute to the contributions of the Filipino community.
-The Santacruzan Procession along Manila Avenue has taken place since 1977.
+Furthermore, Jersey City hosts the annual Philippine–American Friendship Day Parade, an event that occurs yearly on the last Sunday in June.
+The City Hall of Jersey City raises the Philippine flag in correlation with this event and as a tribute to the contributions of the local Filipino community.
+The city's annual Santacruzan procession has been held since 1977 along Manila Avenue.